Evaluating the Faithfulness of Importance Measures in NLP by Recursively Masking Allegedly Important Tokens and Retraining: Related Work

 \subsection{Known explanations in synthetic tasks}

 \citet{Arras2020} constructs a purely synthetic task, where the true explanation is known.
 Evaluating importance measures against this true explanation serves as the faithfulness metric.
-The limitation is that it cannot be used on real datasets.
+Unfortunately, this approach cannot be used on real datasets and assumes a well behaved model.

 \citet{Bastings2021}, a concurrent work to ours, therefore introduce spurious correlations into real datasets, creating partially synthetic tasks.
 They then evaluate if importance measures can detect these correlations.
 They conclude, similar to us, that faithfulness is both model and task-dependent.